 Practical experience in a general educational setting.
-Students spend a minimum of 15 hours per credit, assisting in a range of instructional activities, focusing on areas of literacy, classroom management and discipline.
+Students spend a minimum of 45 hours per credit, assisting and teaching in a range of cross-curricular instructional activities with a focus on literacy, classroom management, and discipline.

 EDU 484 Practicum in Adaptive Education.
 2-3 cr.